Bai-Chiang/slurm_ansible_playbooks/README.md

 There is only one slurm control node (no backup control nodes), and it is also act as a NFS server that share the `/home` directory over the internal network.

 Users can only ssh into the login node.

+This playbook does not set up MPI or environment mode.
+User should install their own packages (like gcc, mpich, etc) with specified version through [conda](https://docs.conda.io/en/latest/) package manager.
+This way user environment is separated from system environment, and system update or upgrade won't break their programs.